-The Institute for the Advancement of Human (IAHB) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-The Institute for the Advancement of Human Behavior designates this live activity for a maximum of 13 AMA PRA Category 1 Credits™.
+The Institute for Better Health (IBH) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The Institute for Better Health designates this live activity for a maximum of 13 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Social Work - TX:

 As an approved continuing education provider for the Texas State Board of Social Worker Examiners, IAHB offers continuing education for Texas licensed social workers in compliance with the rules of the board.
 License No. 3876; MC 1982, PO Box 149347, Austin, TX 78714, (512) 719‐3521.

 IAHB SW CPE is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #0091.
 This course is approved for 13 contact hours.

 Institute for the Advancement of Human Behavior, #1426, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
 Institute for the Advancement of Human Behavior maintains responsibility for the program.
 ASWB Approval Period: 3/16/2017 – 3/16/2020.
 Social workers should contact their regulatory board to determine course approval for continuing education credits.
 Social workers participating in this course will receive 13 clinical continuing education clock hours.